|

 - Multiple Unit

-by a driver in the leading cab.
-Some locomotives can also work in multiple (cf. tandem).
+in the leading cab.
+Some locomotives can also work in multiple

 - National Rail